multividas/developers-multividas/docs/index.md

 head:
   - - meta
     - name: description
-      content: Welcome to the Multividas API documentation, where you can explore the various features and functionalities provided by our powerful API.
-Whether you're a developer or an enthusiast, our API offers seamless integration and access to a range of functionalities.
+      content: Welcome to Multividas Developers!
+Dive into our documentation to explore a wide range of features and functionalities.
   - - meta
     - name: keywords
-      content: Multividas API documentation
+      content: Multividas Developers
   - - link
     - rel: icon
       type: image/svg+xml